 Slide 3: Transition into discovery/qualification

-- Which tools are they currently using?
+- What tools are you currently using?

 Slide 4: Book in next steps

-Playbook 2: Discovery and product overview
+Playbook 2: Discovery and product demo

 Slide 1: Framing the conversation